-Fiscal Year 2023: EERE expects to make approximately \$6.5 million of fiscal year 2023 federal funding available for new awards under this FOA, subject to the availability of appropriated funds.
+EERE expects to make a total of approximately \$6.5 million of federal funding available for new awards under this FOA, subject to the availability of appropriated funds.
 EERE anticipates making approximately 14-24 awards under this FOA.
 EERE may issue one, multiple, or no awards.
-Individual awards vary between \$250,000 (Topic Area 2) and \$400,000 (Topic Area 1).
+Individual awards may vary between \$250,000 (Topic Area 2) and \$400,000 (Topic Area 1).